MicrosoftDocs/cpp-docs/docs/cpp/dynamic-cast-operator.md

 Consider the class hierarchy shown in the following figure.

 :::image type="complex" source="../cpp/media/vc39013.gif" alt-text="Class hierarchy that shows duplicate base classes.":::
-The diagram shows the classes A, B, C, D, and E arranged as follows: Class B derives from Class A. Class C derives from class A. class D derives from class B. Class E derives from class C which derives from class A. In this case, the duplicate base class is class A, which is directly or indirectly inherited by all the other classes.
+The diagram shows the classes A, B, C, D, and E arranged as follows: Class B derives from Class A. Class C derives from class A. class D derives from class B. Class E derives from class C, which derives from class A. In this case, the duplicate base class is class A, which is directly or indirectly inherited by all the other classes.
 Class A is inherited directly by classes B and C, and indirectly by class D via class B, and indirectly by class E via class C, and indirectly in class D via class B.
 :::image-end:::
 Class hierarchy that shows duplicate base classes